awaescher/RepoZ/README.md

 It's populating itself as you work with git.
 It does not get in the way and does not require any user attention to work.

-RepoZ will not compete with your favorite git clients, so keep them.
+RepoZ will not compete with your favourite git clients, so keep them.
 It's not about working within a repository: It's a new way to use all of your repositories to make your daily work easier.

 📦  [Check the Releases page](https://github.com/awaescher/RepoZ/releases) to **download** the latest version and see **what's new**!